Cincinnati: The City and the Campus

 New and Upcoming Facilities

 The campus scenery is ever-changing, as UC keeps an eye on the future education landscape.
-Construction is currently underway on the new Carl H. Lindner College of Business building, which will serve as a hub for students, faculty and the Greater Cincinnati business community.
-The College of Allied Health Sciences is also getting a new home in the Health Sciences Building.
-The HSB will be a new significant piece of architecture, surrounded by greenspace and pedestrian pathways connecting all Academci Health Center colleges.
-The recently opened 1819 Innovation Hub and the upcoming UC Gardner Neuroscience Institute building will also serve UC's mission of innovation and discovery.
+The former Lindner College of Business building is currently undergoing innovative and environomentally concious renovations, to be completed in August 2022.
+This building serves as a hub for students, faculty and the greater Cincinnati business community.
+The College of Law is completely rennovating an existing UC building to create a state-of-the-art new home for its students and faculty.
+The College of Allied Health Sciences also saw the opening of its new Health Sciences Building in the Fall 2019 semester.
+The HSB is a new significant piece of architecture, surrounded by greenspace and pedestrian pathways connecting all Academic Health Center colleges.
+In Spring 2019, UC Health celebrated the opening of the new UC Gardner Neuroscience Institute building, designed to fit the unique needs of neurological patients.

 A Safe and Welcoming Environment